IBMStreams/streamsx.documentation/docs/latest/python/python-appapi-devguide.md

 quiz
 ~~~~~~

 As you can see, the `transform` operation modifies the tuples.
-In this instance, it the operation modifies the tuples so that only the first four letters of each word are returned.
+In this instance, the operation modifies the tuples so that only the first four letters of each word are returned.

 ### Transform: Changing the type of a tuple